 Wairakei Golf + Sanctuary owner, Gary Lane, is a long-term supporter of Save the Kiwi.
-He provided a site for the Crombie Lockwood Kiwi Burrow within his predator-proof sanctuary and contributed to the build of the facility.
-The team at the Golf + Sanctuary continues to support the work done at the Burrow and show a keen interest in progress of the kiwi chicks.
+When the idea to create the Crombie Lockwood Kiwi Burrow was first imagined in 2019, he offered a site within the sanctuary and contributed to the build of the facility.
+The Wairakei team continues to support the work done at the Burrow and show a keen interest in progress of the kiwi chicks.

 The latest news from the Crombie Lockwood Kiwi Burrow

 Last Friday, the kiwi chick that hatched on live television in February was released into its new home at Sanctuary Mountain Maungatautari, accompanied by one of the presenters who was one of the first to welcome it into the world.
 On February 16th, the kiwi chick...